Online throughout DC, Maryland, Virginia, Missouri, Florida, and California.

 Contact us to schedule a free 15-minute consultation if you are seeking online therapy trauma informed therapy, postpartum depression counseling, from NICU to tantrums and more.

-Rates listed are for follow-up appointments with Dr. Dowtin and Jin Zhang.
-Different clinicians may have their own rates.
+Rates listed are for follow-up appointments with Dr. Dowtin, Jin Zhang, and Angela Mack.
+Different clinicians may have their own rates, and special services such as support groups and group therapy may also have varied rates.
+Please inquire.
 New patients need to schedule an intake (diagnostic) evaluation session, which is a little longer with a different cost (individual $220; parent-child/family $230).
 For current patients, all fees are subject to increase with 30 days notice.
 Please see the scheduling page for details.

 We accept payment using Square, which allows you to pay with your debit (with Visa or MasterCard logo) or credit card using HIPAA secure technology.
 Square also accepts HSA (Health Savings Account) and FSA (Flexible Spending Account) payments.
 Please be wary of providers who use CashApp, Venmo, and PayPal as they may not be HIPAA secure.
 Payments are due at the time of booking.
 Appointments can be scheduled up to 3 weeks in advance.